ge-flight-analytics/emspy/README.md

 # EMS allows max.
 5000 of the rows for the output table.
 Default is 10.
 query.get_top(5000)

-# This turns on or off the "display" format of the output.
-It is turned on as default
-query.readable_output(True)

 ```

 ### Viewing JSON Translation of Your Query